ammesonb/cluster/README.md

 ### hosts
 This is a list of hosts.
 The order is arbitrary, but important.
 The line number the host is on uniquely identifies that host.
-Each line should have exactly one of two format entries.
-The line will contain either an IP address/URL a host will be found at OR a name for the host, indicating the host's address is unknown and it will connect to the known hosts.
-In this case, a passphrase should be included, separated by a comma.
-A sample configuration file may look like:
+Each line will contain an address for the device, though if it is dynamic and does not have a host name simply providing a unique name will be adequate.
+A passphrase must be included following the domain name/IP/identifier.
+This passphrase will be used as an AES-128-CBC key with which all traffic will be encrrypted.
+A sample configuration file consisting of two servers, an IP address, and an anonymous laptop could look like:
 ```
 server1.example.com password1
 server2.example.com password2
-laptop1,open password3
+130.215.130.222 password3
+laptop1 password4
 ```
 Note the initial passphrase must contain at least 8 characters.
-This will be updated automatically every hour.
+This will be updated automatically using OpenSSL RAND_bytes every hour.

 ### services
 The services file should be a newline-separated file of services